 Low Prey Drive Dog Breeds

-If you already have a cat, small pet, or just want a dog that is less likely to chase everything that moves, prey drive matters a lot.
+If you already have a cat, smaller pet, or just want a dog that is less likely to chase every moving thing it sees, prey drive matters a lot.

-It is one of the most overlooked parts of breed fit.
-A dog can be friendly, affectionate, and great with people, but still have strong instincts to chase fast movement.
-That does not make the dog aggressive or “bad.”
-It simply means certain situations may be harder to manage, especially in homes with cats, rabbits, or other smaller animals.
+It is one of the most overlooked parts of choosing the right breed.
+A dog can be affectionate, social, and wonderful with people while still having strong instincts to chase movement.
+That does not make the dog aggressive or bad.
+It just means certain homes, situations, and introductions may be harder to manage.

-If you're also comparing cat compatibility or family fit, explore:
+If you're also comparing cat compatibility, calmer breeds, or easier-to-train dogs, explore:

 - Best Dogs for Homes With Cats